stitchdata/docs/_destinations/multiple-destinations.md

       - title: "What happens to my other destinations if I downgrade my plan?"
         anchor: "basics--what-happens-when-i-downgrade-my-plan"
         content: |
-          Stitch will place a hold on your account if your destination count is higher that your destination limit.
+          Stitch will place a hold on your account if your destination count is higher than your destination limit.
 When a hold is placed or lifted, you will receive an email from Stitch notifying you of the changes.

       - title: "What happens when I delete a destination?"
         anchor: "basics--deleting-a-destination"